Climate Jargon

 Climatology: Scientific study of climate

-Coal mine methane: Methane released into the air during coal mining
+Coal mine methane: Methane climate pollution from coal mining

 Coalbed methane: Methane trapped in underground coal

-Coastal flooding: When dry land is covered by the ocean from a storm surge or sea level rise
+Coastal flooding: When dry land is covered by the ocean from a storm surge or rising seas

 Conference Of Parties (COP): United Nations organization to review and carry out the Framework Convention on Climate Change